 |Parking Lot Longitude||-105.64581|

-As a result of Rocky Mountain National Park's excellent shuttle system, hikers have the option of taking the spectacular one-way hike from Bear Lake to the Fern Lake Trailhead in Moraine Park.
+As a result of Rocky Mountain National Park's excellent free shuttle system, hikers have the option of taking the spectacular one-way hike from Bear Lake to the Fern Lake Trailhead in Moraine Park.
 Although you can travel in either direction, the elevation gain is much lower if you begin your hike from Bear Lake.
 The Bear Lake Trailhead is located at the end of Bear Lake Road, 9 miles from the turn-off at Highway 36.

 From the trailhead hikers will immediately make a right turn onto the Bear Lake Loop Trail.
 After a short walk along the eastern shore of Bear Lake you'll make another right turn onto the trail that leads towards Odessa Lake and Flattop Mountain.
 From here the trail passes through a nice aspen grove as it begins ascending the slopes of the Bierstadt Moraine.